MileHacker Logo

 Unofficial rules and social norms

 • Queuing: Queuing might not always be as orderly as in Countries in the west.
-Be prepared for some pushing or jostling in crowded lines.
+Be prepared in some cases pushing or jostling in crowded lines.

 • Spitting: While less common than it used to be due to public health campaigns, spitting in public can still be observed.